Yoshify/Tower-Unite-MIDI-.NET/README.md

 4. It didn't offer MIDI playback.
 My program not only solves these limitations, but offers far more customisation.

-## Aren't macro's against the rules?
+## Isn't automation software against the rules?
 Macroing is a touchy subject in Tower Unite.
 It's still a pretty extensive issue in terms of automation in the Casino.
 [As stated here](https://forums.pixeltailgames.com/t/regarding-piano-macros/14111/15) by the lead developer of Tower Unite, piano macro's are okay, and I've personally never experienced an issue during testing.
 Even though this software doesn't inject anything and only sends keypresses, I'd still take care in condo's as condo's are VAC protected, and VAC doesn't discriminate.
 Please always make sure to take care in starting and stopping the software only while you're on the piano, and as always, this software is used at your own risk.